-Week XIII/Theme XIII: migration & security - why & how have migrants been securitized and viewed as a security threat?
+Week XIV/Theme XIV: migration & security - why & how have migrants been securitized and viewed as a security threat?

 - I. Allen, William et al, "Who Counts in Crises?
 The New Geopolitics of International Migration and Refugee Governance," Geopolitics Volume 23, 2018 Issue 1, 217-243. - II.
 Crawley, Heaven, "Refugees, migrants, neither, both: categorical fetishism and the politics of bounding in Europe's migration crisis," Journal of Ethnic and Migration Studies, volume 44, 2018 issue 1, 48-64. - III.
-Futák-Campbell, Beatrix, "Facilitating crisis: Hungarian and Slovak securitization of migrants and their implications for EU politics," International Politics 2022, 59 541-561.
+Futák-Campbell, Beatrix, "Facilitating crisis: Hungarian and Slovak securitization of migrants and their implications for EU politics," International Politics 2022, 59 541-561. - IV.
+Choi, Eunyoung Christina and Seo Yeon Park.
+2020.
+Threatened or Threatening?: - V. Securitization of the Yemeni Asylum Seekers in South Korea.
+Asian Journal of Peacebuilding 8 (1): 5-28.

-- IV.
-Klaus, Witold & Pachocka, Marta, "Examining the Global North Migration Policies: A "Push Out Push Back" Approach to Forced Migration," International Migration, volume 57, issue5 October 2019, 280-293. - V. Munck, Ronaldo et al, "Migration, Work, and Citizenship in the New World Order," Globalizations, June 2011, vol. 8, no. 3, 249-26. - VI.
-"Migration as a Weapon in Theory and in Practice" see Canvas. - VII.
-"The Failure of Global Migration Governance" see Canvas. - VIII.
-"Human Trafficking and Migration Management in the Global South" see Canvas.
+- VI.
+Klaus, Witold & Pachocka, Marta, "Examining the Global North Migration Policies: A "Push Out Push Back" Approach to Forced Migration," International Migration, volume 57, issue5 October 2019, 280-293. - VII.
+Munck, Ronaldo et al, "Migration, Work, and Citizenship in the New World Order," Globalizations, June 2011, vol. 8, no. 3, 249-26. - VIII.
+"Migration as a Weapon in Theory and in Practice" see Canvas. - IX.
+"The Failure of Global Migration Governance" see Canvas. - X. "Human Trafficking and Migration Management in the Global South" see Canvas.

-Week XIV/Theme XIV: course conclusion: where is security studies heading?
+Week XV/Theme XV: course conclusion: where is security studies heading?
 What issues are underexplored and brushed aside?
 What has been inflated and misconstrued?
 What has been done well?
 Where has it made positive inroads?

 - I. "Ukraine war: Five reasons why Kyiv won't join the NATO military alliance any time soon," Euronews 08/22. - II.
 "Ukraine submits an application to join NATO, with big hurdles ahead," New York Times 09/22. - III.
 "Review: The agony of Yemen's 'forgotten' war," Chatham House 12/22. - IV.
 "It's time to stop US arms sales to Saudi Arabia," The Brookings Institution 02/21. - V. "The Saudis couldn't do it without us': the UK's true role in Yemen's deadly war," The Guardian 06/19. - VI.
-Abrahamsen, Rita & Williams, Michael, "Security Privatization and Global Security Assemblages," The Brown Journal of World Affairs, fall/winter 2011, 18:1 171-180.
+Abrahamsen, Rita & Williams, Michael, "Security Privatization and Global Security Assemblages," The Brown Journal of World Affairs, fall/winter 2011, 18:1 171-180. - VII.
+"Crisis in Russia: A Russian mercenary leader claimed he controls a military headquarters in southern Russia, and Vladimir Putin vowed to take action."
+NYT 06/23.

-VII.
+VIII.
 Sjoberg, Laura, "Failure and critique in critical security studies," Security Dialogue 2019, vol. 50(1) 77-94.